 Overview

 Channel groups are one of the most powerful features of the WVC product line.
-They let you assign RCA output channels — across one or more WVC units — into logical groups that can be controlled independently or in a relative (chained) relationship.
+They let you assign RCA output channels, across one or more WVC units, into logical groups that can be controlled independently or in a relative (chained) relationship.
 This article explains how channel groups work, how to configure them, common deployment architectures, and how to use multiple WVC units together in a single wireless mesh.

 What Is a Channel Group?

 A channel group is a collection of one or more RCA output channels that are controlled together by a single encoder or knob action.
-Each group can be given a custom name (e.g., "Front", "Sub", "Rear") that appears on the knob display, the RTC screen, and in the app.
+Each group can be given a custom name (for example, "Front", "Sub", "Rear") that appears on the knob display, the RTC screen, and in the app.
 You can have as many channel groups as you have channels, and each group can be set to one of two modes:

-- Standalone — Volume is fully independent of all other groups.
+- Standalone: Volume is fully independent of all other groups.

-- Relative — Volume moves proportionally to a parent group.
-Example: If Channel Group 2 (subwoofer) is set to Relative to Group 1 (mids/highs) at 50%, and you turn your mids/highs down to 50%, your subwoofer output will automatically be at 25% — maintaining the same relative balance.
+- Relative: Volume moves proportionally to a parent group.
+Example: If Channel Group 2 (subwoofer) is set to Relative to Group 1 (mids/highs) at 50%, and you turn your mids/highs down to 50%, your subwoofer output will automatically be at 25%, maintaining the same relative balance.

 Default Channel Group Configuration

 By default, all output channels on a unit are assigned to a single channel group, so the knob controls all channels together.
-You can reconfigure this in the AuralSync app under Advanced → Channel Groups.
+You can reconfigure this in the AuralSync app under Advanced > Channel Groups.

 Switching Between Channel Groups on the Knob